Peder2911/gitcourse/src/basics.md

 <description>This creates a git repository</description>

 <info>
-   What this command does is create a folder called ".git" in your directory.
-This folder contains everything git uses to function.
+   What this command does is create a folder called ".git" in your directory, with lots of stuff in it.
+This folder contains everything git uses to function (you don't need to worry about it).
 </info>

 ## Your favorite command: